gazhayes/socialarchitecture.science/_posts/2018-04-06-rewarding-the-best-contributors.md

 Evaluation:

-The following metrics will be taken into account:
+The following metrics will be taken into account for a before and after comparison:

 * Ratio of C4 compliant to non-compliant pull requests,
 * Amount of (codebase) commenting in commits,